Saturday, May 30, 2020

 In the end, the Immunoglobulins are produced by Plasma cells.
 Immunoglobulins neutralize foreign agents and the natural killer cells (NK) and phagocytic cells engulf foreign substances and remove accumulated debris.

 The immunoglobulins are many; written as IgM, IgG, IgA, IgD and IgE.
 The IgG is subdivided into many fractions.
-Both IgM and IgG are present in plasma, IgA is most abundant in the enterocytes of GI tract, genitourinary tract and in tear.
+Both IgM and IgG are present in plasma, IgA is most abundant in the enterocytes of GI tract, genitourinary tract and in tears.
 IgD is bound to lymphocytes B (B cells).
 IgE appears in plasma, it is active against multicellular foreign organisms and parasites and is associated with allergy.

 Immunocytes: